-(e.g. Manktelow et al. (2007); Woodhouse et al. (2011); Spracklen et al. (2011); Lee et al. (2011); Browse et al. (2012)) and an alternative TOMCAT configuration of GLOMAP-mode, where the aerosol precursor gases are fully coupled to the TOMCAT tropospheric chemistry scheme, has also been developed (e.g. Breider et al. (2010); Schmidt et al. (2010); Schmidt et al. (2011)).
+Mann et al. (2010) comprehensively describe GLOMAP-mode and its implementation within TOM-CAT (driven by offline oxidant fields from a previous full chemistry run), showing evaluation of simulated aerosol properties against a range of global observational datasets.
+Several science papers have used this "offline-oxidant" TOMCAT implementation of GLOMAP-mode (e.g. Manktelow et al. (2007); Wood-house et al. (2011); Spracklen et al. (2011); Lee et al. (2011); Browse et al. (2012)) and an alternative TOMCAT configuration of GLOMAP-mode, where the aerosol precursor gases are fully coupled to the TOMCAT tropospheric chemistry scheme, has also been developed (e.g. Breider et al. (2010); Schmidt et al. (2011)).

-Recently, GLOMAP-mode has also been improved (Mann et al. (2012)) by comparing simulated size distributions in the CTM environment against those from the sectional GLOMAPbin scheme (Spracklen et al. (2005); Merikanto et al. (2009)) in the same model.
+Recently, GLOMAP-mode has also been improved (Mann et al. (2012)) by comparing simulated size distributions in the CTM environment against those from the sectional GLOMAP-bin scheme (Spracklen et al. (2005); Merikanto et al. (2009)) in the same model.
 During this benchmarking, several improvements to the GLOMAP-mode aerosol scheme have been made, including changes to the process formulations for vapour condensation (condensation-diameter used as representative size of the mode) and nucleation scavenging (uses size-threshold to determine scavenging coefficients for each mode) to better match approaches in GLOMAP-bin.
 These improvements are described in Mann et al. (2012).
-As well as the process formulation changes, the prescribed geometric standard deviation has been narrowed from 1.59 to 1.40 in the accumulation-soluble mode to better compare against GLOMAP-bin (see Table 18).
+As well as the process formulation changes, the prescribed geometric standard deviation has been narrowed from 1.59 to 1.40 in the accumulation-soluble mode to better compare against GLOMAP-bin (see Table 22).
 Also, the mode-edge radius separating accumulation and coarse soluble modes has been reduced from 500nm to 250nm to minimise problems where ultra-fine sea-spray particles are mixed with cloudprocessed Aitken mode particles in the accumulation mode.

-12.2 GLOMAP-mode aerosol configurations
+13.2 GLOMAP-mode aerosol configurations